deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 He paused and looked back at her.
 Her ankles were crossed, her hands were hugged at her waist and she couldn't hold his gaze—she looked away almost instantly, shaking and chewing at her lip.

-"We'll…Let me just…" he began, then started over.
-"We both need to…we'll talk when I get back."
+"We'll...Let me just..." he began, then started over.
+"We both need to...we'll talk when I get back."

 "Don't be long.
 Please." she begged him.